 American Crossroads Residency

-Continuing KCRep’s Mission to facilitate meaningful connections with communities, organizations, Individuals and artists in the Kansas City area, American Crossroads Residency will focus on stories that have a commitment to reflecting the vast experiences and perspectives of Kansas City and its people.
-As part of this vision for an inclusive KCRep we are committed to producing at minimum 50% BIPOC voices on our stages.
-American Crossroads Residency Program will reflect stories inspired by real-life events, people, and history.
-Playwrights will have an opportunity to work alongside a dramaturg and invest time and research in KC communities and organizations that will contribute to the storytelling, workshops, and production.
+Centered in the intersection between playmaking and community building, the American Crossroads program is a long-term commission to facilitate meaningful connections with organizations, individuals, and artists in the Kansas City area.
+The residency will focus on stories that have a commitment to reflecting the vast experiences of Kansas City and its people and embody the perspectives of real-life events, people, and history.
+Playwrights will have an opportunity to work alongside a dramaturg and invest critical time in the KC communities and organizations that will contribute to the storytelling, workshops, and production.

 In September 2022, Kansas City Repertory Theatre Artistic Director Stuart Carden announced the launch of the American Crossroads Residency, with Mary Kathryn Nagle as its inaugural playwright resident and the recipient of the first American Crossroads commission.
 “Ms. Nagle stated, “Having grown up in the Kansas City area, I am thrilled to return home and work with KCRep to tell a Kansas City story about the Indigenous peoples and Native Nations who have shaped Kansas City into the community that Kansas City is today.
 It’s an incredible opportunity, and I’m excited to get started!”